jpzk/cursor-linux-sandbox/README.md

 ## Why Sandbox Cursor?

 Cursor and all the agents that Cursor runs have full user-level access to your system.
 This means they can read, write, and execute files anywhere your user account has permissions.
-Using `bwrap` (Linux namespaces), we can limit that access to only what's necessary - your workspace folder and Cursor's own settings.
+Using `bwrap` (Linux namespaces), we can limit that access to only what's necessary - your workspace folder and Cursor's own settings. **It's not a silver bullet but makes running Cursor on Linux much safer**.

 ## Quick Start